cbkow/umpv/README.md

 ## Credits

 **umpv** is a UI built around [Shinchiro's build](https://github.com/shinchiro/mpv-winbuild-cmake) of [libmpv](https://mpv.io/).
 Phil Harvey's excellent [Exiftool](https://exiftool.org/) allows for metadata parsing and, more importantly (for us), the ability to find Adobe metadata and open projects.
 I am using [OpenEXR](https://openexr.com/en/latest/index.html) to parse layers and channels in multi-layer EXRs and (for now) [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) to extract a single layer EXR for playback in [libmpv](https://mpv.io/).
-[Pandoc](https://pandoc.org/) and [wkhtmltopdf](https://wkhtmltopdf.org/) are used to export PDFs from video notes.
+[Markdown2PDF](https://github.com/Flayms/Markdown2Pdf) is used to export PDFs from video notes.

 ## Basic Usage